-Remove the cover at the top of the right channel.
+Remove the cover from the hydraulic control unit on the right channel.
 The hydraulic pump is mounted in slots so it can slide up and down.
 Make sure it is as high as it can be.

 Install the drive chain between the pump sprocket and the main shaft as shown.
-A master-link is provided to connect the chain
+A master-link is provided to connect the chain.